 If C is lying, then B is also lying, which is logically compatible with the statement

 Answer: B is the spy.

 At Cuemath, children arrive at the aforementioned reasoning themselves as the answer is not revealed by the teacher.
 This helps children learn math by reasoning.
-The puzzles not only help children learn math by creative reasoning but also application of math concepts in real life situations.
+The puzzles not only help children learn math by creative reasoning but also the application of math concepts in real-life situations.

 So, the next time your child pesters you with questions, learn to grin from ear to ear!
 Your child may just get better at math.
 Nope, great at math!